-- To what extent the scientific environment is appropriate for the proposed research project. - How well the research requirements are supported by the availability of and accessibility to facilities and resources (including collaborative arrangements). - To what extent the quality and level of institutional support are appropriate for the proposed research project.
+- To what extent the scientific environment is appropriate for the proposed research project. - How well the research requirements are supported by the availability of and accessibility to facilities and resources (including patient populations, samples, and collaborative arrangements). - To what degree the quality and extent of institutional support are appropriate for the proposed research. - o If applicable, to what degree the intellectual and material property plan is appropriate.